zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UPF_EBPF.md

     enable_bpf_datapath: yes    # If "on": eBPF is used as datapath
                                 # else simpleswitch is used,
                                 # DEFAULT= off

-    enable_snat: no             # If "on": Source natting is done for UE,
-                                # DEFAULT= off,
-                                # NB: "on" is not yet implemented withing the UPF,
-                                # However, we use the external gateway for SNAT.

   remote_n6_gw: oai-ext-dn      # Dummy host used for bridging and snating
   upf_info:
     sNssaiUpfInfoList: